-- Sample Processing Control (SPC)-Ensures the sample was processed correctly.
-The SPC contains spores of Bacillus globigii in the form of a dry bead that is included in each cartridge to verify adequate processing of the sample.
+• Sample Processing Control (SPC)-Ensures the sample was processed correctly.
+The SPC that is included in each cartridge verifies adequate processing of the sample.
 The SPC verifies that lysis of bacteria has occurred if the organisms are present and verifies that sample processing is adequate.
+Additionally, this

-Additionally, this control detects sample-associated inhibition of the real-time PCR assay, ensures the PCR reaction conditions (temperature and time) are appropriate for the amplification reaction, and that the PCR reagents are functional. - The SPC should be positive in a negative sample and can be negative or positive in a positive sample.
-The SPC passes if it meets the validated acceptance criteria. - Probe Check Control (PCC)-Before the start of the PCR reaction, the GeneXpert System measures the fluorescence signal from the probes to monitor bead rehydration, reaction tube filling, probe integrity, and dye stability.
+The SPC should be positive in a negative sample and can be negative or positive in a positive sample.
+The SPC passes if it meets the validated acceptance criteria.

+• Probe Check Control (PCC)-Before the start of the PCR reaction, the GeneXpert System measures the fluorescence signal from the probes to monitor bead rehydration, reaction tube filling, probe integrity, and dye stability.
 Probe Check passes if it meets the assigned acceptance criteria.